WuerthPhoenix/tornado/tornado/webhook_collector/README.md

 that uses them to produce Tornado Events.
 In the final step, the Events are forwarded to the Tornado Engine through the configured connection type.

-For each webhook, you must provide three values in order to successfully create an endpoint:
+For each webhook, you must provide these values in order to successfully create an endpoint:
 - _id_:  The webhook identifier.
 This will determine the path of the endpoint; it must be unique per webhook.
 - _token_:  A security token that the webhook issuer has to include in the URL as part of the query string (see the example at the bottom of this page for details).
 If the token provided by the issuer is missing or does not match the one owned by the collector, then the call will be rejected and an HTTP 401 code (UNAUTHORIZED) will be returned.
+- _max_payload_size_ (optional):  This value defines the maximum size in bytes of the payload sent to the collector.
+If not provided, it will default to 5MB (5_242_880 bytes).
+The value can be passed as human-readable form, thanks to [human_units](https://docs.rs/human-units/latest/human_units/) crate.
 - *collector_config*:  The transformation logic that converts a webhook JSON object into a Tornado Event.
 It consists of a JMESPath collector configuration as described in its [specific documentation](../../collector/jmespath/README.md).